 What are some of the things that you repeatedly do in your life?
 Good or bad, these habits shape your life and determine the person you are.

 Excellence, like any habit, is a daily commitment, not a one-off task.
+(Read this post to learn the difference of excellence vs perfection.)

 If you pause and try to understand the power of this quote, you’ll realize that every goal in your life can be broken down into simple habits that you can build.
 Start by committing to start.